 - You Be the Historian: Investigating an 1880s Vermont Farm Family - students act as researchers, curators, and archaeologists to discover details about the Wheeler family who lived in Calais in the 1880s.

-- Immigrants in Vermont: Telling a Story with Primary Sources - students investigate census records, store ledger books, and Sanborn insurance maps to learn about immigrants in Vermont in the early 1900s, with a specific focus on Barre and the granite industry.
+- From Italy to Vermont: Exploring Immigration through Primary Sources - students investigate census records, photographs, maps and other historic documents to learn about immigrants in Vermont in the early 1900s, with a specific focus on Barre and the granite industry.

 - “Send me a box”: Letters from Vermont Civil War Soldiers - students read and analyze letters from Civil War soldiers, specifically focusing on items soldiers have requested or received from home.